-Retail are any sales direct to the consumer, this means that you’re often selling in small quantities at a higher price and get to keep a nice margin.
+Retail is any sales direct to the consumer, this means that you’re often selling in small quantities at a higher price and get to keep a nice margin.

 Sale or return

-If you say no to Sale or return a lot of retailers ask for “Sale or Exchange” instead, meaning that they can swap any slow-moving product for one that sell better.
-I often find it best to avoid this too but if a customer gives me feedback about a slow selling line for them and they are a good stockist of yours you can offer a good will gesture and ask if they would like to swap the slow sellers for something faster moving.
+If you say no to Sale or Return a lot of retailers ask for “Sale or Exchange” instead, meaning that they can swap any slow-moving product for one that sells better.
+I often find it best to avoid this too but if a customer gives me feedback about a slow-selling line for them and they are a good stockist of yours you can offer a goodwill gesture and ask if they would like to swap the slow sellers for something faster moving.
 Make sure they pay for having the items returned to you and send replacements once you received them back.

 If you’re very keen on a particular stockist and they are unsure but you’re confident the range would do well for them, you might consider offering them “Sale or Exchange” as a way to get the sale for the first order only.
 Make sure they agree that the exchange is only allowed if the items are returned in a perfect re-sell-able condition and they need to display and try to sell the products for a minimum of 2 or 3 months before returning them.

-Now days a lot of online stores ask if you offer drop-shipping, this means that they can list all the items they like from you and if they get an order, they would send it to you and you send it to their customer but invoice them.
-This is a form of wholesale, but you don’t need to offer them full wholesale prices, you might give them 30% discount of the recommended sell price and absorb the freight or give them the same price as your wholesale customers but charge them a standard carriage for each order you send.
+Nowadays a lot of online stores ask if you offer drop-shipping, this means that they can list all the items they like from you and if they get an order, they would send it to you, and you send it to their customer but invoice them.
+This is a form of wholesale, but you don’t need to offer them full wholesale prices, you might give them a 30% discount on the recommended sell price and absorb the freight or give them the same price as your wholesale customers but charge them a standard carriage for each order you send.

-There’s very little risk for the retailer and unless you have a fulfilment centre who’s used to process drop-ship orders it’s time consuming and labour intensive.
-The customer often have their own portal where you have to set up the products, special packaging or stickers they would like you to use and you have to include their paperwork with the order and then send them an invoice.
-You will also have to deal with any lost parcels and send replacements if a product arrive damaged etc.
+There’s very little risk for the retailer, and unless you have a fulfillment centre that’s used to processing drop-ship orders it’s time-consuming and labour intensive.
+The customer often has their own portal where you have to set up the products, special packaging, or stickers they would like you to use and you have to include their paperwork with the order and then send them an invoice.
+You will also have to deal with any lost parcels and send replacements if a product arrives damaged etc.